sparkbox/standard/code-style/scss/README.md

 ### BEM in Sass

-The formatting of BEM relies on Sass local variables to ease the amount of repetitiveness inherent with BEM.
-Using the same structure above looks like this in the SCSS file:
+In combination with Sass local variables and nesting, BEM is an efficient and communicative way to write CSS class names.
+This is a rough idea of what BEM looks like in a SCSS file:

 ```scss
 .block {